 Keith Martinez - MEDIA DIRECTOR, Trials kits

-My name is Keith Martinez.
-I started riding trials in 2020 after years of solo long- distance road trips that have taken me to every state (except Hawaii) and much of Canada.
+I started riding trials in 2020 after years of solo long- distance road trips that have taken me to every US state (except Hawaii) and through much of Canada.

 Trials has been great fun and a constant opportunity to learn how to better control a motorcycle over difficult terrain.
 There is a large social aspect to the sport and I've met a lot of amazing people at club events.
 As I'm retired now, I have taken on the role of media director and I assemble the kits trials marshals use to set up an event.

 On the road, I ride a BMW R1200RT.
 I chose a Montesa 4RT 260 as my first trials bike.